-Thanks to the incredible support of our community, MCRI have launched a global initiative to protect our front-line healthcare workers during COVID-19.
+Thanks to the incredible support of our community, the Murdoch Children’s Research Institute (MCRI) have launched a global initiative to protect front-line healthcare workers during COVID-19.

-Led by Professor Nigel Curtis, the multi-centre randomised controlled trial, which started at The Royal Children’s Hospital and is being run out of the Melbourne Children’s Trials Centre will see half of healthcare workers given the BCG vaccine to test whether it can protect those exposed to SARS-CoV-2 from developing severe symptoms by boosting their ‘frontline’ immunity.
+Led by Professor Nigel Curtis, the international trial is in the process of recruiting 10,000 healthcare workers from across the globe, who will be given the BCG vaccine to test whether it can protect those exposed to COVID-19 from developing severe symptoms by boosting their ‘frontline’ immunity.

-Philanthropic support has allowed the trial’s rapid development and rollout in Australia.
-This support has included $700,000 from Sarah and Lachlan Murdoch, $400,000 from the RCH Foundation, $1.5M from The Minderoo Foundation, $200,000 from the South Australian government and support from the NAB Foundation, Calvert-Jones Foundation, HUB Foundation, River Capital and individual donors.
+Philanthropic support has allowed the trial’s rapid development and rollout in Australia, including support from the RCH Foundation, Sarah and Lachlan Murdoch, The Minderoo Foundation, the South Australian government, support from the NAB Foundation, Calvert-Jones Foundation, HUB Foundation, River Capital and individual donors.

-An additional $10 million grant from the Bill & Melinda Gates Foundation will allow MCRI’s clinical trial of the BCG vaccine against COVID-19 to extend to 10,000 healthcare workers across Australia, Spain and The Netherlands.
+An additional $10 million grant from the Bill & Melinda Gates Foundation has allowed for the trial’s international expansion to Spain and The Netherlands.

-Professor Curtis said, “We have dealt with the pandemic extremely well in Australia with rapid and thorough physical distancing, contact tracing and quarantine where appropriate.
-This new funding from the Gates Foundation allows other countries to also test whether additional preventative measures may help protect healthcare workers.
+“We have dealt with the pandemic extremely well in Australia with rapid and thorough physical distancing, contact tracing and quarantine where appropriate.
+This new funding from the Gates Foundation allows other countries to also test whether additional preventative measures may help protect healthcare workers,” said Prof. Curtis.

 “These sorts of trials normally take around eight to 12 months to start, but with the early support of philanthropy, we were able to start in record time, within three weeks.”